HiltonRosenfeld/ai-as-an-api/README.md

 <br />

 # Step 7: Inspect the database
 You can also directly look at the contents of the tables on Astra DB.
-To do so, **go to the `curl-console`** to invoke the Astra CLI to open a `cqlsh` console connected to the database and set to work in the desired keyspace:
+To do so, we will invoke the Astra CLI to open a `cqlsh` console connected to the database and set to work in the desired keyspace:

+**Use the `curl-shell` console**

 ```
 . ~/.bashrc